Integrate financial education into your classroom

 Hunter School of the Performing Arts, NSW

-2019 – Global Money Week (GMW) is an annual financial awareness campaign.
-It inspires young people around the world to learn about money.
+March 2020 - Global Money Week (GMW) is an annual financial awareness campaign which inspires young people around the world to learn about money.
 Getting involved with the campaign is a great way to teach your students about money.

-Leading the school's GMW project, head teacher Cassie Portelli said that teaching financial literacy to students was crucial.
-'Especially for students who may have a career in performing arts.
-Their income can vary dramatically from week-to-week and month-to-month,' Cassie said.
+Leading the school's GMW project, head teacher Cassandra Portelli said that teaching financial literacy to students was crucial, 'Especially for students who may have a career in performing arts.
+Their income can vary dramatically from week-to-week and month-to-month.'

 Spark a conversation about financial literacy